tmorrell/AuthorCarpentry/FILES.md

 The following files have a special handline

 + *README.md* becomes *index.html*
-+ *nav.md* never renders its own html file as it is included by the shorthand template
++ *nav.md* never renders its own html file as it is included by the mkpage template